'Good Leaver / Bad Leaver' provisions: A guide for businesses

 Generally the most difficult category and will depend on negotiations:

 Will depend on negotiations:

-DLA Piper has extensive experience advising both executives and companies in respect of such arrangements.
-For more information or to discuss any point in greater detail, please contact any of our lawyers below.
+DLA Piper has a wealth of experience advising both executives and companies regarding such arrangements.
+For further information or detailed discussions, feel free to contact our lawyers.